Guerrero

 The state was named after Vicente Guerrero, one of the most prominent leaders in the Mexican War of Independence and the second President of Mexico.
 It is the only Mexican state named after a president.
 The modern entity did not exist until 1849, when it was carved out of territories from the states of Mexico, Puebla, and Michoacán.

 Geographically, the state is mountainous and rugged with flat areas limited to small mesas and the Pacific coastline.
 This coastline has been important economically for the area, first as the port of Acapulco in colonial and post-Independence era and today for the tourist destinations of Acapulco, Zihuatanejo and Ixtapa.
 Tourism is the single most important economic factor of the state and Acapulco's tourism is important to the nation's economy as a whole.
-Agriculture and mining are also important to the state's economy, with production of crops like bananas, coffee, rice, corn, and sugarcane, as well as mined copper, sliver, and gold.
+Agriculture and mining are also important to the state's economy, with production of crops like bananas, coffee, rice, corn, and sugarcane, as well as mined copper, silver, and gold.
 However, other sources of employment are scarce in the state, which has caused its ranking as number one in the emigration of workers to the United States.

 History

 Prehistoric and Pre-Columbian periods

 The first humans in the state's territory were nomadic hunter-gatherers who left evidence of their existence in various caves starting about 20,000 years ago.
 Until about 8,000 years ago, climatic conditions better favored human habitation than those today; however, sedentary human habitation happened around this time in the mountainous areas with more moisture, and better soil for agriculture.
 After that, settlements appeared near the coast because of fishing.
-At these sites, evidence of weaving, ceramics, basketry and other crafts have been found.
+At these sites, evidence of weaving, ceramics, basketry and other crafts has been found.
 Around this time, a grain called teocintle, or the forerunner to corn, became the staple of the diet.

 There is debate as to whether the earliest civilizations here were Olmecs, who migrated to this region or native peoples who were heavily influenced by the Olmecs, especially in the Balsas River area.
 Olmec influences can be seen in cave paintings such as those found in Juxtlahuaca and Cacahuaziziqui as well as stone tools and jade jewelry from the time period.

 Recent evidence indicates that ancient Guerrero cultures may have influenced the early development of the Olmecs.